 Metric always has a numeric value, such as: visits, page views, or conversion rate.

 A custom metric is a metric that does not exist by default in GA, such as the number of comments posted or the number of videos viewed.
 Custom metric is created in GA’s admin settings and tagging.

-Multi Channel Funnels reports tell you what different traffic sources have been in the purchase path before the purchase/conversion.
+Multi-Channel Funnels reports give information on what different traffic sources have been in the purchase path before the purchase/conversion.
 The conversion value is given to the source through which user came on the purchase session.
 An assisted conversion value is assigned to each pre-purchase source.
 Read more about the assisted conversions above.